Richie Powell (rugby league)

-Richie Powell (1939–2019) was an Australian former professional rugby league footballer who played in the 1950s and 1960s.
+Richie Powell (1939–2019) was an Australian professional rugby league footballer who played in the 1950s and 1960s.
 He played for the South Sydney in the New South Wales Rugby League (NSWRL) competition.

 Playing career

 Powell made his first grade debut for South Sydney in round 1 of the 1958 NSWRL season against Western Suburbs at the Sydney Cricket Ground.
 A serious shoulder dislocation keep Powell out of the 1959 and 1960 seasons.
 In 1964, Powell won the 1964 Sun-Herald award for best and fairest player in the NSWRL competition.
 Powell played 16 games for Souths in the 1965 season but was not including in the clubs finals campaign or 1965 NSWRL grand final against St. George.
 Powell retired at the end of the 1967 NSWRL season.